 Separately from being a party, Dr. Tam is also a witness.
 As an official proponent of Prop 8 and a leader in the campaign, he was able to testify yesterday about the messages the Yes on 8 campaign used, his own reasons for fighting to pass Prop 8, and other evidence that relates to the plaintiff’s claim that Prop 8 was the product of anti-gay bias.
 The plaintiffs had the right to call him to testify for that reason.
 Even if Judge Walker decides to allow Dr. Tam to withdraw as a party, his testimony will still be part of the record in the case.

 This has been an unbelievable week, with testimony that ranged from highly technical and informative to deeply personal, emotional, and moving.
-The plaintiffs put on an impressive array of witnesses whose testimony, taken as a whole, overwhelmingly supports their case and underscores the profound harm Prop 8 has caused to LGBT people.
+The plaintiffs put on an impressive array of witnesses whose testimony, taken as a whole, overwhelmingly supports their case and underscores the profound harm Prop 8 has caused to LGBTQ people.
 Next week, the proponents’ witnesses will take the stand.